javafuns/javafuns.github.io/_posts/docker/2017-05-31-docker-and-k8s.md

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "How to write a Dockerfile!"
 date:   2017-05-31 16:56:01 +0800
-categories:
-  - docker
+categories: docker
-  - k8s
-tags: docker k8s micrservices cloud
+tags: docker
 ---

 # Dockerfile instructions